CUBRID/cubrid-manual/en/admin/config.rst

 **backup_volume_max_size_bytes**

+    **backup_volume_max_size_bytes** is a parameter to configure the size of the backup volume file created by the **cubrid backupdb** utility in byte unit.
+    You can set a unit as B, K, M, G or T, which stands for bytes, kilobytes(KB), megabytes(MB), gigabytes(GB) or terabytes(TB) respectively.
+If you omit the unit, bytes will be applied.
+The default value is 0, and the minimum value is 32K.

-    **backup_volume_max_size_bytes** is a parameter used to configure the size of the backup volume file created by the **cubrid backupdb** utility in byte unit.
-If the parameter is configured to **-1**, which is the default value, the created backup volume is not partitioned; otherwise, the backup volume is partitioned as much as it is specified size.
+    If the parameter is configured to 0, which is the default value, the created backup volume is not partitioned; if it is configured to a value larger than 0, the backup volume is partitioned as much as it is specified size.

 **communication_histogram**

     **communication_histogram** is a parameter associated with :ref:`csql-session-commands` "**;.h**" of the CSQL Interpreter and the default value is **no**.
 For details, see :ref:`Dumping CSQL execution statistics information <csql-execution-statistics>`.

 **compactdb_page_reclaim_only**

-    **compactdb_page_reclaim_only** is a parameter used to configure the **compactdb** utility, which compacts the storage of already deleted objects to reuse OIDs of the already assigned storage.
+    **compactdb_page_reclaim_only** is a parameter to configure the **compactdb** utility, which compacts the storage of already deleted objects to reuse OIDs of the already assigned storage.
 Storage optimization with the **compactdb** utility can be divided into three steps.
 The optimization steps can be selected through the **compactdb_page_reclaim_only** parameter.
 If the parameter is configured to **0**, which is the default value, step 1, 2 and 3 are all performed, so the storage is optimized in data, table and file units.
 If it is configured to 1, step 1 is skipped to have the storage optimized in table and file units.
 If it is configured to 2, steps 1 and 2 are skipped to have the storage optimized only in file units.

     *   Step 1: Optimizes the storage only in data unit.
     *   Step 2: Optimizes the storage in table unit.